 Best lighting for indoor cannabis growing

-Indoor weed growing lighting methods have been changing lately do to technological developments and discoveries of how different light spectrums are used my cannabis plants.
+Indoor weed growing lighting methods have been changing lately due to technological developments and discoveries of how different light spectrums are used by cannabis plants.

 Simply sticking a bright light over your plants for the duration of their grow and flowering cycles is longer seen as adequate.

-Smart growers will use different types of lights at different stages of the plants stages.
+Smart growers will use different types of lights at different stages of the plants growth.

 That not to say that HID lights, if used properly won’t deliver great results.
 They most certainly will.
 But when you figure in the factors of cost and safety, the newly developed fluorescent grow lights as well as the most recent kid on the block, LED lights, have clear advantages.